SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/05-Homework.md

 - "\{**username**\} \=\> \{**licensePlateNumber**\}"

 ### Input
-- On the first line, you will receive an integer **n** – number of commands
+- On the first line, you will receive an integer **n** – the number of commands
-- On the next **n** lines: commands in one of the two possible formats:
+- On the next **n** lines - commands in one of the two possible formats:
     - Register: "**register** \{**username**\} \{**licensePlateNumber**\}"
     - Unregister: "**unregister** \{**username**\}"